 - Financial Aid - Students must sign and return a copy of their financial aid award letter to the Financial Aid Office, and complete Master Promissory Note(s) at www.studentloans.gov for loan funds to be disbursed to the Law School.
 Additionally, first year law students borrowing Federal Unsubsidized Stafford Loans and/or Federal Graduate PLUS Loans are also required to complete Entrance Counseling at www.studentloans.gov for each type of loan.
 Additional information about the Federal Direct Loan Programs may be found at Direct Loan.

 Students receiving Federal Student Aid are asked to complete and return a Title IV form to the Office of Student Finance and Records.
 Once your financial aid package has been processed and you’ve been issued your student ID card, you are eligible to purchase books and course materials at the Law School Bookstore from your anticipated loan funds.
 Students expecting to receive refund checks from their student accounts for living expenses should receive them around August 28, 2015.
 If you have any questions about financial aid, please call our Financial Aid Office at (401) 254-4510.
 If you have questions about the Title IV form, please contact our Office of Student Finance and Records at (401) 254-4657.

-- Housing & Roommates - As you plan your move to the East Bay area, these housing and roomate resources will provide a good foundation for locating convenient and affordable living arrangements.
+- Housing & Roommates - As you plan your move to the East Bay area, these housing and roommate resources will provide a good foundation for locating convenient and affordable living arrangements.
 Please email the admissions office at email@example.com to obtain the password.

 - Parents Attending Law School - Information on resources and services are available to parents attending RWU Law through the Office of Diversity and Outreach.